 Discovering Vianen’s Mysterious Mass Grave

 Workers were excavating Vianen’s historic moat when they made the startling discovery.
-They were excavating a filled-in section that will be re-joined to the rest of the city’s canal, and while working outside the grounds of Batestein Castle, they came across the skeletons.
+They were excavating a filled-in section that would be re-joined to the rest of the city’s canal, and while working outside the grounds of Batestein Castle they came across the skeletons.
 This castle was built in the 1370s by Gijsbrecht van Beusichem, when Vianen was largely a self-governing city-state.

 Batestein Castle. ( Public Domain )

 A number of important aristocratic families also lived at Batestein Castle, which was abandoned in the 18th century after a fire caused by fireworks.
 According to the Daily Mail , ‘the Hof or Bosch Gate, and some connecting wall parts,’ are all that remains of what was once one of the most impressive castles in the Netherlands .

 - A Rare Ancient Dutch Castle Has Been Uncovered in the Netherlands

 - 800-Year-Old Russian Mass Grave Illustrates Extreme Mongol Violence

 - 5,000-Year-Old Masked Figurine Found in Siberian Mass Grave